killingbear999/ICLSTM/README.md

 **Requires: Python 3.11.3, Tensorflow Keras 2.13.0, Pyipopt, Numpy, Sklearn** </br>
 File description:
 * docker.pptx includes the instruction on how to install Pyipopt into Docker on your laptop. </br>
-* ICLSTM_toy_examples.ipynb demonstrates the input convexity of ICLSTM in some 3D toy examples. <\br>
+* ICLSTM_toy_examples.ipynb demonstrates the input convexity of ICLSTM in some 3D toy examples. </br>
 * Under CSTR subfolder:
   1. CSTR_ICLSTM.ipynb and CSTR_NNs.ipynb are used to train neural networks to learn the system dynamics. </br>
 * Under MPC subfolder: